richbjhudson/richbjhudson.github.io/docs/_techNotes/Linux_Commands.md

 - [How to troubleshoot system performance issues]({{ site.baseurl }}/techNotes/Linux_Commands#monitor-and-troubleshoot-system-performance-and-services)
 - [How to troubleshoot a SELinux label issue]({{ site.baseurl }}/techNotes/Linux_Ops/#create-and-enforce-mac-using-selinux)
 - Most applications will have their own log file located in `/var/log`.
-- `help ulimit` may be used to provides control over the resources available to the shell and processes.
+- `help ulimit` may be used to provide control over the resources available to the shell and processes.
     - To make changes effective for all logged-in users amend `/etc/security/limits.conf`.

 ## Troubleshoot diskspace issues
 - `df -Th` displays filesystem usage with its type and human readable size.
-- Once you have identified filesystem that is running out of space, you may examine disk usage using `du -hsc *` to display the disk usage for current directory in human readable format.
+- Once you have identified a filesystem that is running out of space, you may examine disk usage for the current directory using `du -hsc *`.
 - `df -i` displays the number of inodes (metadata describing stored data) in use.
 A filesystem may report as full if an inode limit is hit.
 You would need to delete files to reclaim inodes.
 - `ncdu -x /var` provides a tree view of your filesystem and <kbd>D</kbd> allows you to delete the selected file or directory.